towaquimbayo/Ora/README.md

 # QDS Hacks 2024 - Team 15

-### Welcome to ora.
-This is a project for QDS Hacks 2024.
-We are team 15.
-Our project is a web app that helps people with time managment
+### Welcome to ora, our project for QDS Hacks 2024.
+We are Team 15.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+## Project Description:
+Ora is a web application designed to assist students in managing their time effectively and reducing the stress associated with assignments and deadlines.

+## Features:
+- Add personalized courses and tasks within courses along with course weight, percentWorth and deadlines to give clear info of all actionable items.
+- Be able to modify and update existing items as needed.
+- Ability to converse with chatbot regarding assignment with history
+- Ora prioritises you tasks for you based on data crunched on all assignments.

 ## Team Members ##
 - Noufil Saqib